CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family ipv4-unreachability aspath private-as</h>

-Configures how to handle private ASNs in the update to the peer for IPv4.
+Configures how to handle private ASNs in the update to the peer for BGP unreachability SAFI (failure signaling).
 You can specify:
 - `none` to take no action.
 This is the default setting.
 - `remove` to remove any private ASNs in the update to the peer
 - `replace` to replace any private ASNs in the update to the peer  with the ASN of the local system.